techparamesh/millionsongsde2/README.md

 - Procure infra on GCP with Terraform.
-- (Extra) SSH into your VMs, Forward Ports.
+- SSH into your VMs, Forward Ports.
 - Setup Kafka Compute Instance and start sending messages from Eventsim.
 - Setup Spark Cluster for stream processing.
 - Setup Airflow on Compute Instance to trigger the hourly data pipeline.